To boost your blog’s SEO (Search Engine Optimization) you need to submit an XML sitemap to search engines.

 - Login to your WordPress dashboard > click on left side menu bar > Plugins > Add new.

-- Type the Yoast SEO in the search bar on the opened window.
+- Type Yoast SEO in the search bar on the opened window.

 If you have the Yoast SEO plugin installed you should have a menu named “SEO” in the left sidebar of your WordPress dashboard.

-In the sub-menu of that Menu (SEO), you’ll see an XML sitemap option.
+In the sub-menu of that Menu (SEO), you’ll see a General option.
 Click on that.

-You don’t actually need to generate an XML sitemap.
+You actually don’t need to create an XML sitemap.
 The Yoast plugin will do it for you.
 You just have to enable the sitemap functionality.

-After generating an XML Sitemap for your blog it is the time for submitting the Sitemap to major Search Engines.
+After creating an XML Sitemap for your blog it is the time for submitting the Sitemap to major Search Engines.

 When we search for something on the web, we get many results including the source link for our search term.
 Who shows us that results?

-It is the Search Engine who search the results on the web on our behalf and shows us on a web page.
+It is the Search Engine that searches the results on the web on our behalf and shows us on a web page.

 I don’t want to talk much about the Search Engine here.
 Because it is now familiar to almost everyone.